Why Relationships Fail and What You Can Do to Save It

 Don’t just get decked out when you are headed off to work or to meet up with your girlfriends for a drink.
 That screams, “She doesn’t give a crap how she looks around me anymore” to a guy.
 Recharge your relationship by giving him that wow moment every now and then so he can get excited again – like he did when he first met you.

 Take interest in his hobbies

-If he is working on his ‘67 Camaro, instead of going shoe shopping, go out to the garage and ask him a few questions, even if you don’t know a thing about cars.
-Learn a few things about them.
+If he is working on his ‘67 Camaro, instead of going shoe shopping, go out to the garage and ask him a few questions even if you don’t know a thing about cars.
+Learn a few things.
 He will welcome you into the garage so he can show off what he knows and the horsepower he owns.